Traditional Reverse Osmosis System and Tankless Reverse Osmosis System – The Differences

 Water wastage of a reverse osmosis system

-levels in the traditional purification systems are responsible for the avoidable water wastage.
+The different TDS levels in the traditional purification systems are responsible for the avoidable water wastage.
 These older plants rely on the RO technology at all times, even when it is unfit for the type of water being filtered.
 This is evident in its wastewater-water ratio, which is 1:3(three cups of waste water).

 This is not the case in modern purification systems, thanks to its more efficient filters.
 The average wastewater ratio is either 1:1 or 1.5:1 in most cases.
 Therefore, these systems are more efficient and will prevent unnecessary water loss.